Somalia: Drought Impact and Needs Assessment and Resilient Recovery Framework

-The Federal Government of Somalia (FGS), through the Ministry of Planning, Investment and Economic Development and the Ministry of Humanitarian and Disaster Management, has requested support from the WB/GFDRR, together with the EU and the UNDP to undertake a comprehensive Drought Impact & Needs Assessment (DINA).
+The Federal Government of Somalia (FGS), through the Ministry of Planning, Investment and Economic Development and the Ministry of Humanitarian and Disaster Management, requested support from the World Bank/GFDRR, together with the EU and the UNDP to undertake a comprehensive Drought Impact & Needs Assessment (DINA).

 The DINA established the damages, losses, and needs resulting from the droughts, and provided input for a Resilience Recovery Framework.